HarvestersCrew/CorpusHarvesterWeb/README.md

 ### Docker

 A Dockerfile is provided which can build an image with a server to serve the web client.
 Simply run `docker build -t IMAGE_NAME .` then `docker run -d -p 8080:8080 --name CONTAINER_NAME IMAGE_NAME`.
 It starts the container in detached mode so it works in background.
 You can reach the web client on [localhost:8080](http://localhost:8080).
 Run `docker kill CONTAINER_NAME` to end it.

+### Github Pages

+If you have server running, you can use the page hosted [here](https://harvesterscrew.github.io/CorpusHarvesterWeb/).
+It is updated with each repo update.